ARPA-SIMC/dballe/doc/fapi_concepts.md

 <a name="value"></a>
 ### Value

-The main work of DB-All.e is to store and access *measured values*.

 A measured value is a datum that can be expressed as a floating point (single or double precision), integer, character or byte, depending on what value it